ijlee2/embroider-css-modules/docs/written-guides/migrate-from-ember-modern-css.md

   embroider-css-modules type-css-modules
 ```

 <sup>1.
-Needed only if you have a TypeScript project</sup>
+Needed only if you have a TypeScript project.</sup>

 ## Configure type-css-modules

+> [!NOTE]
-⚠️ You may skip this step if your project doesn't support TypeScript.
+> You can skip this step if you don't have a TypeScript project.

 If you have typed `*.css` files, either by installing [`@types/css-modules`](https://www.npmjs.com/package/@types/css-modules) or defining the type to be `Record<string, string>` in `types/global.d.ts`, please undo the change.